 Developing an Ecosystem-based Adaptation Feasibility Tool (DEFT)

-Supported by the International Union for Conservation of Nature (IUCN) under the Global Ecosystem-based Adaptation (EbA) Fund, CSTEP is Developing an EbA Feasibility Tool (DEFT) project in Bengaluru, Karnataka.
+CSTEP is developing an EbA Feasibility Tool (DEFT) project in Bengaluru, Karnataka.
+The project is supported by the International Union for Conservation of Nature (IUCN) under the Global Ecosystem-based Adaptation (EbA) Fund.
 The project aims to enhance urban resilience through evidence-based planning and integration of ecosystem-based adaptation into city development processes.
-DEFT seeks to design a decision-support tool that helps urban planners, policymakers, and local institutions assess the feasibility of EbA interventions—linking ecosystems, infrastructure, and communities.
+DEFT seeks to design a decision-support tool to help urban planners, policymakers, and local institutions assess the feasibility of EbA interventions that connect ecosystems, infrastructure, and communities.

 Key Objectives